Latest Inventions Gadgets Make our Life Easier

 No need to worry that the pot will get too hot.
 The ThermoShield retains the heat in the pot but keeps the outside cool.

 This device is specifically designed for people with impaired mobility like Parkinson’s disease who may be experiencing involuntary tremors and have difficulty bringing food into their mouth.
 Liftware is a stabilizing handle that connects to a spoon or fork attachment which works to adapt to your tremors; hence, shaking is reduced to 70%.
 You no longer have to worry about getting your food spilled so you get to simply enjoy your meal.

 Their site shows these amazing videos of how this awesome gadget works.

 How it works:

 Its base contains sensors that detect motion.
-Meanwhile, a small, onboard computer is able to distinguish between unwanted hand tremor and a hand’s intended movement which then directs the motors found in the handle to move against the direction of any detected tremor hence counteracting it and stabilizing motion as much as possible.
+Meanwhile, a small, onboard computer is able to distinguish between an unwanted hand tremor and a hand’s intended movement which then directs the motors found in the handle to move against the direction of any detected tremor hence counteracting it and stabilizing motion as much as possible.
 The device can last for several meals and it comes with a charging cradle for recharging.
 It also has a storage pouch so you can bring it wherever you go.

 While sometimes technology can seem overwhelming for several of us, we can’t deny the fact that it has made our lives so much easier and better connected.
-It just boils down to choosing gadgets which are user-friendly, efficient, and safe to use.
+It just boils down to choosing gadgets that are user-friendly, efficient, and safe to use.